evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/AuthCallNonZeroValueExtError.md

 title: "AuthCallNonZeroValueExtError"
 ---

-Represents an error that occurs when attempting to execute AUTHCALL with nonzero external value.
+Represents an EIP-3074 specific error that occurs when attempting to execute AUTHCALL with nonzero external value.

 AuthCallNonZeroValueExt errors can occur due to:
 - Attempting to execute an AUTHCALL with a nonzero external value, which is not allowed.